klieth/klieth.github.io/_posts/2014-05-08-arm-kernel.markdown

 .global _start
 {% endhighlight %}

 These are a few directives to the assembler that make it easier to keep everything straight.
-Of particular importance is the .text directive which states where the executable code starts.
+Of particular importance is the `.text` directive which states where the executable code starts.

 {% highlight nasm %}
 _start:
 	ldr sp, =0x07FFFFFF
-	bl mai hat normally we wouldn't have to worry aboutn
+	bl main
 {% endhighlight %}

-Here, we are performing two brief actions.
+Here, we are performing two important commands.
 First, we have to initialize the stack pointer.
-The address 0x07FFFFFF is at the top of the memory area, which, for a stack that grows down, is a beautiful place to start.
+The address 0x07FFFFFF is at the top of the memory area, which, for a stack that grows down, is exactly where we want to start.
 Then, we use the branch-and-link operation to call the `main` function.
-It's a little pointless to link, in this case, because we aren't ever going to jump back here, but it's a good convention to follow.
+It's a little pointless to perform the link part of the command for the time being because we aren't ever going to jump back here, but it's a good convention to follow.

 {% highlight nasm %}
 .type main,%function